Split Fins vs Regular Fins and Blade Flippers for Scuba Diving

 - The large size of the blade can cause cramps in the calves due to the strength needed for the strokes

-- Recreational divers might need to specifically train their calf muscles to produce a good level of propulsion power
+- Recreational divers might need to specifically train their calf muscles to produce a good level of propulsion power with a paddle fin

 They are designed to act like two separate fins that twist independently with each stroke.
 This creates a vortex and results in more propulsion power with less energy.

-- On upward strokes the water can flow through the split reducing the energy needed and conserving air
+- On upward strokes, the water can flow through the split reducing the energy needed and conserving air

-- The reduced power required to achieve propulsion reduces the stress on the calves, ankles and knees – you won’t cramp up as fast
+- The reduced power required to achieve propulsion reduces the stress on the calves, ankles, and knees – you won’t cramp up as fast

 - The two blades twist during each kick/stroke and basically act like a little propeller which results in more speed with less energy consumed

-- The lack of stiffness can make it harder to maneuver quickly under water
+- The lack of stiffness can make it harder to maneuver quickly underwater

 - They are harder to use when you’re trying to make quick turns or spins as they are best for straight propulsion

 They require less energy and also need less technique.
 Many divers that regularly dive and have more experience prefer the regular fins as they provide more power and are better for maneuvering.

-Make sure you pick a specifically designed pair of travel fins when you travel.
+Make sure you pick a specifically designed pair of travel fins when you dive travel.
 They are designed to fit easily into your suitcase.

 Overall split fins will be better if you’re just starting to dive or if you don’t go very often.
-You will enjoy the benefits of requiring less strength and the reduced strain on your calves, knees and ankles.
+You will enjoy the benefits of requiring less strength and the reduced strain on your calves, knees, and ankles.
 It also will help you with oxygen conservation during your dives.